lhz516/react-h5-audio-player/README.md

 ```

 #### Keyboard shortcuts (When audio player focused)

+They can be turned off by setting `hasDefaultKeyBindings` prop to `false`

 | Key binding | Action |
 | ----------- | ------ |
 | Space       | Play/Pause |